Moog (film)

-Moog is a 2004 documentary film by Hans Fjellestad about electronic instrument pioneer Dr. Robert Moog.
-The film features scenes of Dr. Moog interacting with various musical artists who view Moog as an influential figure in the history of electronic music.
+Moog is a 2004 American documentary film by Hans Fjellestad about electronic instrument pioneer Robert Moog.
+The film features scenes of Moog interacting with various musicians who view him as an influential figure in the history of electronic music.

 Moog is not a comprehensive history of electronic music nor does it serve as a chronological history of the development of the Moog synthesizer.
-There is no narration, rather the scenes feature candid conversation and interviews that serve more as a tribute to Moog than a documentary.
+There is no narration, and the scenes feature candid conversation and interviews that serve more as a tribute to Moog than as a biographical documentary.

-The film was shot on location in Hollywood, New York, Tokyo, and Asheville, North Carolina where Moog's company is based.
+The film was shot on location in Hollywood, New York, Tokyo and Asheville, North Carolina, where Moog's company is based.
 Additional concert performances were filmed in London and San Francisco.

-The film's 2004 release was designed to coincide with the fiftieth anniversary of Moog Music, Robert Moog's company that was founded as R. A. Moog Co. in 1954.
+The film's 2004 release was designed to coincide with the fiftieth anniversary of Moog Music, Moog's company, founded as R. A. Moog Co. in 1954.